 Why grain-free waffles?
 Why not?
 The idea of trying to work around a dietary restriction is fascinating to me.
 Although I don’t love cooking, I do love puzzles and making a grain-free waffle that looks, tastes and feels like a regular waffle is like a recipe puzzle.

 As with other waffle recipes, these grain-free waffles have eggs, butter, and baking soda.
-However, instead of regular flour, this recipe features almond meal and coconut flour to make them grain-free.
+However, instead of regular flour, this recipe features almond meal/flour and coconut flour to make them grain-free.

 Look at how crispy these waffles turn out!
 Crunchy on the outside, but still fluffy on the inside like other great waffles.

-- 1/3 cup Dunkin’ Donuts® Caramel Creamer (or another flavor if you like)
+- 1/3 cup Dunkin’ Donuts® Caramel Creamer (for Keto-friendly, use heavy whipping cream)*

 - 3 tbsp butter, melted